-In either situation, the relationship suffers at detriment to both the child and parent.
-Unfortunately for those in the throes of divorce, proving parental alienation can be difficult, costly and frequently results in the need for additional litigation.
+In either situation, the relationship suffers the detriment to both the child and parent.
+Unfortunately for those in the throes of divorce, proving parental alienation can be difficult, costly, and frequently results in the need for additional litigation.

 The court’s primary interest in divorce and custody cases is protecting the welfare of any children that might be involved.
 So parental alienation will be factored into the custody decision in so much as the targeted parent can show evidence that the alienating parent is obstructing the relationship with the child.